The Night Manager: Plot summary

-Unknown to Pine, the cartel's lawyer, Dr. Paul Apostoll, is an American "Limpet" informant.
+Unknown to Pine, the cartel's lawyer Dr. Paul Apostoll is an American Limpet informant.
 He explains to Burr that Roper has convinced the cartel to professionalise its armed forces to better protect itself against possible military intervention.
 Roper has agreed to supply the cartel with military-grade weaponry and training in exchange for a large shipment of cocaine.
 Apostoll convinces Roper that his usual front man, Major Corkoran, is unreliable, forcing Roper to use Pine instead.
 Corkoran is convinced that Pine is a plant, but cannot find any proof.
 During his work for Roper, Pine gathers intelligence about his activities.
 He also falls in love with Roper's innocent English mistress, Jed.

-Corrupt factions within both the CIA and British intelligence are profiting from the illegal arms trade and mount a counter-operation called "Flagship".
+Corrupt factions within both the CIA and British intelligence are profiting from the illegal arms trade and mount a counter-operation, Flagship.
 They subtly threaten Goodhew, who backs off the case, and betray Apostoll's status as an informant to the cartels.
 Under torture, Apostoll reveals Pine's true identity to Roper, and is murdered.
 Pine is captured and tortured on Roper's yacht.

 To save Pine, Burr contacts one of Roper's men, Sir Anthony Bradshaw, a corrupt English aristocrat, and bluffs that he has enough information to convict Roper and all of his associates.
 He tells Bradshaw that if Pine and Jed are released unharmed, he will likewise allow Roper to get away.
 Convinced by Burr's lies, Roper releases the two.
-Pine and Jed move in together at Pine's isolated cottage at the Lanyon, a few miles from Land's End.
+Pine and Jed retreat to Pine's isolated cottage at the Lanyon, a few miles from Land's End.

 Reception

 Kirkus Reviews praised Le Carré's "mastery in the details".
-A review in the Washington Post criticised the "story-book ending...
+A review in The Washington Post criticised the "story-book ending...
 The good guys don't win, but they don't lose either."